 Constrained capacity for the management of residual waste has been highlighted in the WARR Strategy as a key issue, due to the diminishing supply of approved landfill capacity in the Sydney Metropolitan Area and the low likelihood of new or expanded landfills being approved.
 In order to address this capacity shortfall, the NSW Government's WARR Strategy identifies the need for increased recycling and recovery of waste to meet growing demands.
-The EPA's draft Infrastructure Strategy4 for consultation has identified a total of 16 new facilities required to meet projected waste throughputs across Sydney in 2021, including AWT, EfW, packaging MRF, garden organics, and putrescible organics processing facilities.
+The EPA's draft Infrastructure Strategy for consultation has identified a total of 16 new facilities required to meet projected waste throughputs across Sydney in 2021, including AWT, EfW, packaging MRF, garden organics, and putrescible organics processing facilities.

-The majority of the NSROC councils do not have ownership or control over waste sites in their LGA and those that do, do not own, manage or control waste transfer, processing or disposal sites for MSW (refer to Figure 3Figure 4).
+The majority of the NSROC councils do not have ownership or control over waste sites in their LGA and those that do, do not own, manage or control waste transfer, processing or disposal sites for MSW (refer to Figure 3).
 Following the sale of the State-owned waste business WSN Environmental Solutions (WSN) in 2011, there is as a consequence, a complete dependence on privately-owned waste service contractors.

-4 EPA, Waste and Resource Recovery Infrastructure Strategy 2017-2021 - Draft for consultation
+&lt;sup>4 EPA, Waste and Resource Recovery Infrastructure Strategy 2017-2021 - Draft for consultation

-One key project which commenced prior to NSROC developing this updated Regional Waste Strategy (but was included in the original 2014 strategy) is the regional processing and disposal contract for residual waste.
-Five NSROC councils have formed an alliance and awarded a contract to Veolia to process 33,000 tonnes of residual waste each year.
+One of the key projects commenced even before NSROC developed the Regional Waste Strategy but also included in the original strategy was a regional processing and disposal contract for residual waste.
+Five NSROC councils have formed an alliance and awarded a contract to process 33,000 tonnes of residual waste each year.
 This contract and a larger contract awarded by six SSROC councils were instrumental in making feasible the construction of a new Mechanical Biological Treatment plant at Veolia's Woodlawn facility.
-The NSROC alliance contract also involves the construction of two plants to manufacture refuse-derived fuel.
-Hornsby, North Sydney and the new NSROC member Mosman have not signed the joint residual waste contract with Veolia; in the short term, these councils may benefit from procuring disposal services collaboratively.
-In the longer term, councils may seek to procure a joint contract with all NSROC members upon expiry of the current Veolia contract (2025) in order to maximise economies of scale.
+The NSROC alliance contract also involves the construction of a plant to manufacture Refuse Derived Fuel.